 Roman town of Deultum, village of Debelt

 The village of Debelt is situated 17 km south-west from Burgas.
-The name of the contemporary village of Debelt is a modification of the name of the antique town Deultum and the medieval Develt, the remains of which are located in the end of the village.
-The Roman Colony of Deultum was established here in the beginning of the 70s of the 1st century, during the ruling of emperor Tit Flavius Vespasian, by the veterans of the 8th Augustan Legion.
+The name of the contemporary village of Debelt is a modification of the name of the antique town Deultum and the medieval Develt, the remains of which are located at the end of the village.
+The Roman Colony of Deultum was established here at the beginning of the 70s of the 1st century, during the ruling of emperor Tit Flavius Vespasian, by the veterans of the 8th Augustan Legion.
 This is the only colony of free roman citizens on the present Bulgarian territory.
 There was a port by the town, which was situated by the present Mandrensko Lake.

-The moving of the capital of the Roman Empire from Rome to Constantinople in the 4th century had a great influence upon the town development.
+The moving of the capital of the Roman Empire from Rome to Constantinople in the 4th century had a great influence on the town development.
 It turned into an element of the defense system of the empire against barbarian raids and an important communication point.

 The first rectangular fortification with an area of 5,000 square meters was constructed around the middle of the 4th century.
 It was not only covering the roman settlement, but also the upper part of the hill behind it.
 The east town gate, from which the main street begins, also dates back to this period.
 The Slavs also initiated raids during the second half of the 6th century.

-In 812 Khan Krum conquered Develt and banished the local residents to the north of Danube river.
+In 812 Khan Krum conquered Develt and banished the local residents to the north of the Danube river.
 On their place he settled Bulgarians, and Develt turned into Bulgarian settlement.

-During the early Middle Ages the town became an important border point between Bulgaria and Byzantium.
+During the early Middle Ages, the town became an important border point between Bulgaria and Byzantium.

-The rising of the level of Black Sea in the 13th – 14th century led to gradual swamping of the plain around the firth.
+The rising of the level of the Black Sea in the 13th – 14th century led to gradual swamping of the plain around the firth.
 The port moved to the east in the direction of the contemporary Burgas Bay.
-Life in the town declined, and after the 14th century the name of the settlement is no longer seen in the historical sources.
+Life in the town declined, and after the 14th century, the name of the settlement is no longer seen in the historical sources.

 A number of large coin treasures were found during archaeological examinations in the region.
 Statues, inscriptions, ceramics and small finds have also been found here.
 They can be seen nowadays in the Archaeological Museum in the city of Burgas.
 The fortress was declared an architectural and constructional monument in Issue 65 of the State Gazette of 1965.

 You can learn more about the fortress in the Archaeological Base in the village of Debelt.
 There you can purchase information materials and souvenirs.
-Deultum was declared one of Bulgarian Wonders in 2011, selected by electronic voting.
+Deultum was declared one of the Bulgarian Wonders in 2011, selected by electronic voting.